Psychological and Counselling Services

-You can access our counselling services for a safe professional environment to deal with any issues affecting your life or study.
+You can access our psychological and counselling services for a safe professional environment to deal with any issues affecting your life or study.
 We provide a free and confidential service that focuses on short-term therapy.

 Why see a counsellor?

 Sometimes, some difficulties are hard to discuss with family, friends or work colleagues, and you may desire an independent party to confide in.
 A professional counsellor can help you resolve problems and prevent future issues from developing.

 - Crisis services.

 - Relationships with others

 - Balancing the demands of family and study